 How to Choose the Best Beginner Climbing Shoes for Bouldering or Rock Climbing?

 Climbing shoes are tight as compared to your casual shoes.
-Most of the new climbers complain about these shoes as they are not used to it.
+Most of the new climbers complain about these shoes as they are not used to them.

 Buying your first pair of climbing shoes